ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Contribution-Types/_index.md

 categories:
 - Documentation
 description: >
-  There are a number of ways you can contribute to ready4.
+  There are a number of ways you can contribute to readyforwhatsnext.
 ---